 KPIs Details of KPIs / Remarks KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-The electricity consumption by the Group (excluding consumption by our tenants), being predominantly indirect energy consumption, was approximately 141,000 kWh producing CO_2 equivalent GHG emissions of approximately 65 tonnes and an energy consumption intensity (by reference to area actually used and occupied by the Group) of approximately 63.43 kWh per square meter during the Reporting Period.
+The electricity consumption by the Group (excluding consumption by our tenants), being predominantly indirect energy consumption, was approximately 146,000 kWh (2021: 141,000 kWh) producing CO 2 equivalent GHG emissions of approximately 68 tonnes (2021: 65 tonnes) and an energy consumption intensity (by reference to area actually used and occupied by the Group) of approximately 65.52 kWh per square meter (2021: 63.43 kWh per square meter) during the Reporting Period.
+The increase was mainly due to strengthened ventilation in the commercial properties of the Group in view of the continuous COVID-19 pandemic.
 KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-The Group (excluding our tenants) utilised a total of approximately $42m^3$ of water with a water consumption intensity of approximately $0.04m^3$ per square meter during the Reporting Period.
+The Group (excluding our tenants) utilised a total of approximately 92m3 (2021: 42m3) of water with a water consumption intensity of approximately 0.09m3 (2021: 0.04m3) per square meter during the Reporting Period.
+The increase was mainly due to strengthened cleaning in the commercial properties of the Group in view of the continuous COVID-19 pandemic.
 KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-The Group has set a target for electricity consumption at not more than its current level for each year.
+The Group has set a target for electricity consumption at not more than its current level for each year and in this relation, the Group constantly reviews its operation and aims to use energy efficient products and services whenever practicable.
 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
 N/A (The Group's business operation does not require sourcing water.)
+The Group has set a target for water consumption at not more than its current level for each year and in this relation, the Group constantly reviews its operation and aims to adopt water-saving process and equipment whenever practicable.
 KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
 N/A (The Group's business operation does not involve packaging finished products.)